 - we are all connected within an interdependent universal whole.

 From my humble perspective, spirituality is about developing a personal and direct relationship with the divine outside of religious dogma.
 The word ‘God’ has negative associations for many who perceive this word to be synonymous with organised religion or the idea of an authoritarian ‘man in a cloud’ looking down on mankind in judgement.
-When talking about ‘God’ in relation to spirituality and spiritual awakening, I prefer to use the words ‘creator’, ‘universal energy’, ‘source’ or ‘the divine’ instead.
+When talking about ‘God’ in relation to spirituality and spiritual awakening, I prefer to use the words ‘creator’, ‘universal energy’, ‘source’, ‘spirit’ or ‘the divine’ instead.
 This intimate relationship includes recognising the divine in myself, my surroundings, my life experiences and other people.
 Here are 5 stages of spiritual awakening that I’ve noticed in myself over the years.
-Perhaps you can add to the list?
+Can you add to the list?

 5 stages of spiritual awakening: #1 – Self-care